HarishSingh2095/HarishSingh2095/README.md

 - 👋 Hi, I’m @HarishSingh2095
-- 👀 I’m interested in becoming a Data Analyst or Data Scientist to challenge myself on a new limit
+- 👀 I’m interested in becoming a Data Enthusiast.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Machine Learning models on GitHub
 - 📫 How to reach me - mail id: hs02863@gmail.com